djole994/Medical-Faculty-Alumni-Platform/README.md

 A centralized digital platform connecting students and graduates of the Medical Faculty.

-This project was developed as a modern solution for organizing the Alumni community—helping former students stay connected, follow scientific events, and share professional opportunities.
+This project was developed as a modern solution for organizing the Alumni community-helping former students stay connected, follow scientific events, and share professional opportunities.

 ---